 Let's begin by taking a look at Jessica's laundry room before her recent makeover.

 As you can see, it was begging for a little love and updating.
 And that is just what happened!
 I asked Jessica to stop by today to share more details.

-What is the main function of your space?
+What is the main function of the space?

-What items did you find were essential when organizing the space, and why?
+What items did you find were essential when organizing this space and why?

 What did you do to go the extra mile and "Make it Pretty"?

 "Two words.
 Marble backsplash!
 Oh my!
 The backsplash has my heart.
 Is it necessary in a laundry room?
 Absolutely not, but it gives the room a stunning finish that could not be achieved with paint.
 I also love the laminate counters that are faux marble.
 They were exceptionally budget friendly, but make the room look higher end than it actually is.
 And the simple but pretty art from Rifle Paper Co. is so nice to look at."

 What items did you DIY to stay on a budget?